Apurer/chat-with-end-to-end-encryption-ios/README.md

-# chat with end to end encryption ios
+# chat with end to end encryption ios version
 iOS version for end to end encrypted chat app